firozkhan18/Java-Evaluations/java-basic-exercises.md

 Array2: [1, 4, -5, -2]

 Result: 1 12 25 -8
-Click me to see the solution

-84. Write a Java program to take the last three characters from a given string.
+### 84. Write a Java program to take the last three characters from a given string.
 It will add the three characters at both the front and back of the string.
 String length must be greater than three and more.
 Test data: "Python" will be "honPythonhon"
 Sample Output:

 honPythonhon
-Click me to see the solution

-85. Write a Java program to check if a string starts with a specified word.
+### 85. Write a Java program to check if a string starts with a specified word.
 Sample Data: string1 = "Hello how are you?"
 Sample Output:

 true
-Click me to see the solution

-86. Write a Java program starting with an integer n, divide it by 2 if it is even, or multiply it by 3 and add 1 if it is odd.
+### 86. Write a Java program starting with an integer n, divide it by 2 if it is even, or multiply it by 3 and add 1 if it is odd.
 Repeat the process until n = 1.
-Click me to see the solution

-87. Write a Java program that then reads an integer and calculates the sum of its digits and writes the number of each digit of the sum in English.
+### 87. Write a Java program that then reads an integer and calculates the sum of its digits and writes the number of each digit of the sum in English.
-Click me to see the solution

-88. Write a Java program to get the current system environment and system properties.
+### 88. Write a Java program to get the current system environment and system properties.
-Click me to see the solution

-89. Write a Java program to check whether a security manager has already been established for the current application or not.
+### 89. Write a Java program to check whether a security manager has already been established for the current application or not.
-Click me to see the solution

-90. Write a Java program to get the value of environment variables PATH, TEMP, USERNAME.
+### 90. Write a Java program to get the value of environment variables PATH, TEMP, USERNAME.
-Click me to see the solution

-91. Write a Java program to measure how long code executes in nanoseconds.
+### 91. Write a Java program to measure how long code executes in nanoseconds.
-Click me to see the solution

-92. Write a Java program to count the number of even and odd elements in a given array of integers.
+### 92. Write a Java program to count the number of even and odd elements in a given array of integers.
-Click me to see the solution

-93. Write a Java program to test if an array of integers contains an element 10 next to 10 or an element 20 next to 20, but not both.
+### 93. Write a Java program to test if an array of integers contains an element 10 next to 10 or an element 20 next to 20, but not both.
-Click me to see the solution

-94. Write a Java program to rearrange all the elements of a given array of integers so that all the odd numbers come before all the even numbers.
+### 94. Write a Java program to rearrange all the elements of a given array of integers so that all the odd numbers come before all the even numbers.
-Click me to see the solution

-95. Write a Java program to create an array (length # 0) of string values.
+### 95. Write a Java program to create an array (length # 0) of string values.
 The elements will contain "0", "1", "2" … through ... n-1.
-Click me to see the solution

 96. Write a Java program to check if there is a 10 in an array of integers with a 20 somewhere later on.
-Click me to see the solution

-97. Write a Java program to check if an array of integers contains a specified number next to each other or two same numbers separated by one element.
+### 97. Write a Java program to check if an array of integers contains a specified number next to each other or two same numbers separated by one element.
-Click me to see the solution

-98. Write a Java program to check if the value 20 appears three times and no 20's are next to each other in the array of integers.
+### 98. Write a Java program to check if the value 20 appears three times and no 20's are next to each other in the array of integers.
-Click me to see the solution

-99. Write a Java program that checks if a specified number appears in every pair of adjacent integers of a given array of integers.
+### 99. Write a Java program that checks if a specified number appears in every pair of adjacent integers of a given array of integers.
-Click me to see the solution

-100. Write a Java program to count the elements that differ by 1 or less between two given arrays of integers with the same length.
+### 100. Write a Java program to count the elements that differ by 1 or less between two given arrays of integers with the same length.
-Click me to see the solution

-101. Write a Java program to determine whether the number 10 in a given array of integers exceeds 20.
+### 101. Write a Java program to determine whether the number 10 in a given array of integers exceeds 20.
-Click me to see the solution

-102. Write a Java program to check if a specified array of integers contains 10 or 30.
+### 102. Write a Java program to check if a specified array of integers contains 10 or 30.
-Click me to see the solution

-103. Write a Java program to create an array from a given array of integers.
+### 103. Write a Java program to create an array from a given array of integers.
 The newly created array will contain elements from the given array after the last element value is 10.
-Click me to see the solution

-104. Write a Java program to create an array from a given array of integers.
+### 104. Write a Java program to create an array from a given array of integers.
 The newly created array will contain the elements from the given array before the last element value of 10.
-Click me to see the solution

-105. Write a Java program to check if a group of numbers (l) at the start and end of a given array are the same.
+### 105. Write a Java program to check if a group of numbers (l) at the start and end of a given array are the same.
-Click me to see the solution

-106. Write a Java program to create an array left shifted from a given array of integers.
+### 106. Write a Java program to create an array left shifted from a given array of integers.
-Click me to see the solution

-107. Write a Java program to check if an array of integers contains three increasing adjacent numbers.
+### 107. Write a Java program to check if an array of integers contains three increasing adjacent numbers.
-Click me to see the solution

-108. Write a Java program to add all the digits of a given positive integer until the result has a single digit.
+### 108. Write a Java program to add all the digits of a given positive integer until the result has a single digit.
-Click me to see the solution

-109. Write a Java program to form a staircase shape of n coins where every k-th row must have exactly k coins.
+### 109. Write a Java program to form a staircase shape of n coins where every k-th row must have exactly k coins.
-Click me to see the solution

-110. Write a Java program to check whether the given integer is a power of 4 or not.
+### 110. Write a Java program to check whether the given integer is a power of 4 or not.
 Given num = 64, return true.
 Given num = 6, return false.
-Click me to see the solution

-111. Write a Java program to add two numbers without arithmetic operators.
+### 111. Write a Java program to add two numbers without arithmetic operators.
 Given x = 10 and y = 12; result = 22
-Click me to see the solution

-112. Write a Java program to compute the number of trailing zeros in a factorial.
+### 112. Write a Java program to compute the number of trailing zeros in a factorial.
 7! = 5040, therefore the output should be 1
-Click me to see the solution

-113. Write a Java program to merge two given sorted arrays of integers and create another sorted array. array1 = [1,2,3,4] array2 = [2,5,7, 8]
+### 113. Write a Java program to merge two given sorted arrays of integers and create another sorted array.
+array1 = [1,2,3,4]
+array2 = [2,5,7, 8]
 result = [1,2,2,3,4,5,7,8]
-Click me to see the solution

-114. Write a Java program that rotates a string by an offset (rotate from left to right.
+### 114. Write a Java program that rotates a string by an offset (rotate from left to right.
-Click me to see the solution

-115. Write a Java program to check if a positive number is a palindrome or not.
+### 115. Write a Java program to check if a positive number is a palindrome or not.
 Input a positive integer: 151
 Is 151 is a palindrome number? true
-Click me to see the solution

-116. Write a Java program that iterates integers from 1 to 100.
+### 116. Write a Java program that iterates integers from 1 to 100.
 For multiples of three print "Fizz" instead of the number and print "Buzz" for five.
 When the number is divided by three and five, print "fizz buzz".
-Click me to see the solution

-117. Write a Java program to compute the square root of a given number.
+### 117. Write a Java program to compute the square root of a given number.
 Input a positive integer: 25
 Square root of 25 is: 5
-Click me to see the solution

-118. Write a Java program to get the first occurrence (Position starts from 0.) of a string within a given string.
+### 118. Write a Java program to get the first occurrence (Position starts from 0.) of a string within a given string.
-Click me to see the solution

-119. Write a Java program to get the first occurrence (Position starts from 0.) of an element of a given array.
+### 119. Write a Java program to get the first occurrence (Position starts from 0.) of an element of a given array.
-Click me to see the solution

-120. Write a Java program that searches for a value in an m x n matrix.
+### 120. Write a Java program that searches for a value in an m x n matrix.
-Click me to see the solution

-121. Write a Java program to reverse a linked list.
+### 121. Write a Java program to reverse a linked list.
-Example: For linked list 20->40->60->80, the reversed linked list is 80->60->40->20 Click me to see the solution
+Example: For linked list 20->40->60->80, the reversed linked list is 80->60->40->20

-122. Write a Java program to find a contiguous subarray with the largest sum from a given array of integers.
+### 122. Write a Java program to find a contiguous subarray with the largest sum from a given array of integers.
 Note: In computer science, the maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers which has the largest sum.
 For example, for the sequence of values −2, 1, −3, 4, −1, 2, 1, −5, 4; the contiguous subarray with the largest sum is 4, −1, 2, 1, with sum 6.
 The subarray should contain one integer at least.
-Click me to see the solution

-123. Write a Java program to find the subarray with smallest sum from a given array of integers.
+### 123. Write a Java program to find the subarray with smallest sum from a given array of integers.
-Click me to see the solution

-124. Write a Java program to find the index of a value in a sorted array.
+### 124. Write a Java program to find the index of a value in a sorted array.
 If the value does not find return the index where it would be if it were inserted in order.
 Example:
 [1, 2, 4, 5, 6] 5(target) -> 3(index)
 [1, 2, 4, 5, 6] 0(target) -> 0(index)
 [1, 2, 4, 5, 6] 7(target) -> 5(index)
-Click me to see the solution

-125. Write a Java program to get the preorder traversal of the values of the nodes in a binary tree.
+### 125. Write a Java program to get the preorder traversal of the values of the nodes in a binary tree.
 Example:
     10
    / \